 71 The operations officer responsible for the project from FAO's side answered this for the food-related training at Al Qorna: 'The willingness certainly is there, and so is the moral as well as agreed commitment to do so.
-We must, however, be realistic: Al Qorna is in a very insecure area, and in particular the road leading up to Al Qorna from Basra is apparently very dangerous.
-Under these conditions, we can only afterwards see what has come of next year's training programme - or of any programme at all.'
+We must however be realistic: Al Qorna is in a very insecure area, and in particular the road leading up to Al Qorna from Rasra is apparently year dangerous.
+Under these conditions, we can only afterwards see what has come of next